 Texture is something that has always fascinated me, and I find that natural textiles - like linen, cotton, silk organza, and even cheesecloth - create incredibly compelling artworks when layered and stitched with thread.
 Combining these simple materials with paint and dye, I can play with the effects of transparency, line, luminosity and opacity to create an endless array of imagery.

 Subject matter is another important part of my process.
-I might be drawn to a weathered face for the unspoken story behind the lines or to a well-known activist whose cause is worth celebrating.
-And sometimes my subjects are animals because their wispy manes or shaggy coats are irresistible.
+I might be drawn to a weathered face for the unspoken story behind their fascinating facial lines or to a public figure I admire.
+And occasionally my subjects are the four-legged or winged variety because the texture in their coats and feathers is irresistible.

 Download Mary’s full CV here.